Hukasx0/JuiceKeeper/README.md

 Battery temperature is read directly from the `AppleSmartBattery` IOKit service — no kernel extensions, no drivers, no elevated privileges.
 When temperature exceeds your threshold, you'll receive a warning notification and the menu bar icon turns red.

 ### Keep Awake Feature
-If enabled, JuiceKeeper prevents idle system sleep while charging below the threshold.
-This ensures alerts fire even during long charging sessions.
+If enabled, JuiceKeeper prevents idle system sleep while charging **until the threshold is reached**.
+Once your battery reaches the configured threshold, the sleep prevention is automatically released.
+This ensures alerts fire even during long charging sessions with the display off.
 The display can still sleep normally.

 > **Tip:** For best results with display-off charging, enable macOS's *"Prevent automatic sleeping on power adapter when the display is off"* option in System Settings → Battery.